Sandipan04/DoorDarshan/README.md

 - **Design Iteration and Optimization:** Continuously iterate and update circuit design and software for optimizing power eficiency, safety and security.

 - **Documentation and Education:** This documentation will not only serve as a record of the project's development but also as an educational resource for club members and others interested in similar technology applications.

+## Observations

+- **Power Supply Issue with Raspberry Pi:** Initially, a 5V 2A generic adapter was used to power the Raspberry Pi.
+However, this led to insufficient power for the device, affecting its ability to interface effectively with the relay for the solenoid lock and the display board.
+To resolve this, we upgraded to the original Raspberry Pi power supply, ensuring stable performance of the Raspberry Pi and its connected components.

+- **Solenoid Lock Power Management:** The solenoid lock requires a 12V power supply to trigger its unlocking mechanism, but it was observed that maintaining 12V continuously, in the unlocked state, caused the lock to heat up rapidly.
+Further investigation revealed that while 12V is necessary for triggering the lock, only about 2-3V is needed to maintain its unlocked state.
+Consequently, the circuit design and Python program were modified to supply 12V to the lock only during the triggering phase and provide a lower voltage (3V) from the Raspberry Pi for the lock's maintenance phase.
+This adjustment significantly improved the lock's operational efficiency and safety.